-- The amount of EUR 3 074 thousand relates to the refinancing of costs of capital construction within the Est Bystričany power station incurred by Fortischem, a. s.
-(31 December 2019: EUR 3 074 thousand). - The parent company decided to trade at electricity exchange, namely EEX (European Energy Exchange).
+The parent company decided to trade at electricity exchange, namely EEX (European Energy Exchange).
 In 2020, the parent company concluded future contracts at the exchange with the underlying commodity being electricity.
-Some of these contracts were settled during 2020, other will be settled in 2021.
+Some of these contracts were settled during 2020 and 2021 other will be settled in 2022.
 The objective of these transactions is to minimize or eliminate risk, therefore they represent hedging against a potential unfavourable change in the commodity price.
 Expected future electricity purchases by the parent company are hedged (see also Notes 11, 3.1 and 3.3).

-The sum of EUR 1 890 thousand represents hedging risk revaluation value in relation to commodity futures (as at 31 December 2019; EUR 0). - In other deferred income is recognized then amount of EUR 231 thousand (31 December 2019: EUR 242 thousand), which relates to the joint procedure agreement for connection of company's En-Invest, a. s. facilitiest to the transmission system SR at the Moldava power station.
+The sum of EUR 27 365 thousand represents hedging risk revaluation value in relation to commodity futures (as at 31 December 2020: EUR 1 890).